- Jeep Wrangler insurance costs around $1,952 per year, $976 for a 6-month policy, or $163 per month.

 31 | Rivian R1S | $2,160 | $208 |

-Another useful way to compare insurance rates between the Wrangler and other compact SUV models is to factor in the MSRP for each model.
-When shopping for a new vehicle, knowing how insurance rates differ between similarly priced vehicles can save a considerable amount over the life of a vehicle.
+Another useful way to compare insurance rates between the Wrangler and other midsize SUV models is to factor in the MSRP for each model.
+When shopping for a new vehicle, knowing how insurance rates differ between similarly-priced vehicles can save a considerable amount over the life of a vehicle.

-For the 2023 model, the average cost to buy a Jeep Wrangler is $46,558, before destination and documentation fees.
+For the 2023 model, the average MSRP for a Jeep Wrangler is $46,558, before destination and documentation fees.

 The other vehicles in the midsize SUV segment that have the most similar cost to the Jeep Wrangler are the Kia Telluride, Mitsubishi Outlander PHEV, Chevrolet Traverse, and Honda Pilot.

-Here’s how they compare to the Jeep Wrangler by MSRP and average cost of insurance.
+Here’s how they compare to the Jeep Wrangler by MSRP and the average cost of insurance.

 - Compared to the Kia Telluride – The 2023 Kia Telluride has an average sticker price of $45,976, ranging from $35,690 to $52,785, which is $582 cheaper than the average cost for the Jeep Wrangler.
 Full-coverage insurance for the Kia Telluride costs an average of $198 less each year than the Jeep Wrangler.